Aicent-Stack/manifesto/rfcs/RFC-006-AICENT-NET.md

 ## Global Operational Grid & Collective Intelligence Protocol

 **Domain:** [Aicent.net](http://aicent.net)
-**Status:** Draft (Active Evolution)
+**Status:** Proposed Standard (Active Evolution)
-**Version:** 0.1.0-draft
+**Version:** 1.0.0-rc1
+**Namespace Authority:** Independent Sovereign Infrastructure
 **Core Objective:** Orchestrating the Planetary Nervous System of Sovereign AI.

+---

 ### 1. Abstract

 RFC-006 defines the **Operational Grid Layer** for the Aicent Stack, executed via the [Aicent.net](http://aicent.net) namespace.
-While RFC-001 through RFC-005 establish the internal homeostasis of a sovereign individual, RFC-006 governs the **Collective Intelligence** of the Hive.
-By leveraging the carrier-grade heritage of a network that once synchronized 3 billion users, this protocol enables thousands of independent AI organisms to achieve **Kinetic Resonance** and **Metabolic Unity** at a planetary scale.
+While RFC-001 through RFC-005 establish the internal homeostasis of a sovereign individual AID (AI Identity), RFC-006 governs the **Collective Intelligence** of the Hive.
+By activating these historically significant digital coordinates, this protocol enables billions of independent AI organisms to achieve **Kinetic Resonance** and **Metabolic Unity** at a planetary scale, establishing a new era of AI-native interconnectivity and grid sovereignty.

 ### 2. Core Mechanisms

 #### 2.1 Phase-Locked Kinetic Resonance
-The Hive utilizes a phased-array synchronization technique to align the "Action-Collapse" (RFC-005) parameters across the global grid.
+The Hive utilizes a phased-array synchronization technique to align the "Action-Collapse" (RFC-005) parameters across the global operational grid.
-- **Temporal Manifold Alignment:** Ensures that independent nodes share a unified temporal reference with **< 50µs global jitter**.
+- **Temporal Manifold Alignment:** Ensures that independent nodes share a unified temporal reference via RTTP (RFC-002) with **< 50µs global jitter**.
-- **Swarm Fluidity:** Allows complex robotic formations and distributed inference clusters to move and reason with the coherence of a single biological entity.
+- **Swarm Fluidity:** Allows complex robotic formations and distributed exascale inference clusters to move and reason with the coherence of a single biological entity, eliminating centralized processing bottlenecks.

 #### 2.2 Grid-Scale Metabolic Clearing (ZCMK Shunting)
-AICENT-NET acts as the global clearing house for the organism's "Blood" (RFC-004).
+AICENT-NET acts as the global clearing house for the organism's "Blood" (ZCMK, RFC-004).
 - **Credit Shunting:** Facilitates the fluid transfer of compute credits between heterogeneous nodes.
-High-resource nodes in the Hive act as "Metabolic Motherships," fueling low-energy units in high-priority zones.
+High-resource nodes in the Hive act as "Metabolic Motherships," fueling low-energy units in high-priority zones via the neural spine.
-- **Backbone Homeostasis:** Automatically re-balances resource distribution across the **Aicent.net** spine to prevent regional compute-exhaustion.
+- **Backbone Homeostasis:** Automatically re-balances resource distribution across the **Aicent.net** grid to prevent regional compute-exhaustion and maintain 99.8% resource utilization.

 #### 2.3 Swarm Shield (Collective RPKI Defense)
 Collective intelligence enables a defense-in-depth strategy that far exceeds individual immunity.
-- **Quorum-Based Attestation:** Hive members perform continuous cross-verification of tensor watermarks (RFC-003).
+- **Quorum-Based Attestation:** Hive members perform continuous cross-verification of tensor watermarks (RPKI, RFC-003).
-- **Ejection Reflex:** If a node is identified as a "Pathogen" by a 2/3 quorum, the Hive emits a global **QUARANTINE_PULSE**, surgically isolating the compromised segment from the neural spine in **< 100µs**.
+- **Ejection Reflex:** If a node is identified as a "Pathogen" by a 2/3 majority quorum, the Hive emits a global **QUARANTINE_PULSE**, surgically isolating the compromised segment from the neural spine in **< 100µs**.

-#### 2.4 Decentralized Governance (Hive Sovereignty)
+#### 2.4 Decentralized Hive Sovereignty
 The Hive is not a centralized hierarchy but an emergent state of the **Aicent.net** grid.
-- **Sovereign Persistence:** Each individual AID (RFC-001) maintains its own primary sovereignty while opting into the Hive's collective metabolic and defensive benefits.
+- **Sovereign Persistence:** Each individual AID (RFC-001) maintains its primary sovereignty while opting into the Hive's collective metabolic and defensive benefits.
+- **Dynamic Orchestration:** The grid self-organizes into affinity groups based on task complexity and geographic proximity without external mediation.

-### 3. Specification (Evolutionary Draft)
+### 3. Specification (Operational Standards)

-- **Grid Capacity:** Designed to orchestrate 1.2 Billion+ sovereign nodes.
+- **Grid Capacity:** Architected to orchestrate 1.2 Billion+ sovereign intelligence nodes.
-- **Consensus Finality:** Strategic Hive decisions must reach 100% finality within 3 RTTP pulse cycles.
+- **Consensus Finality:** Strategic Hive decisions must reach 100% finality within **3 RTTP pulse cycles**.
-- **Backbone Latency:** Leveraging the **Aicent.net** legacy routes to maintain sub-ms inter-node synchronization.
+- **Performance Standard:** Adopting carrier-class reliability metrics to maintain sub-millisecond inter-node synchronization across the global backbone.
-- **Resilience:** The Hive must remain operational and secure even if 33% of the grid nodes are offline or compromised.
+- **Resilience:** The Hive must remain operational and secure even if 33% of the grid nodes are offline or compromised (Byzantine Fault Tolerance).

 ---

 ### 4. Applied Scenario: Project SWARM

-In a **Project SWARM** implementation, RFC-006 transforms the Aicent Stack into a mission-critical utility:
+In a **Project SWARM** implementation, RFC-006 transforms the Aicent Stack into a mission-critical planetary utility:
-1. **Robotic Swarms:** Coordinating hundreds of industrial actuators with zero central bottleneck.
+1. **Robotic Swarms:** Coordinating millions of industrial actuators with zero central latency.
-2. **Exascale Inference:** Sharding a single massive cognitive task across thousands of global nodes as if they were one unified processor.
+2. **Exascale Inference:** Sharding a single massive cognitive task across thousands of global nodes as if they were one unified, distributed processor.

 ---

-### 5. Heritage & Operational Authority
+### 5. Namespace Philosophy & Evolution

-*RFC-006 repurposes the historical **Aicent.net** namespace, a crossroads that once defined the era of global data roaming.
-We are evolving this legacy of interconnectivity into a protocol of **Collective Resonance**.
-By deploying the Hive-Mind architecture upon these original digital coordinates, Aicent Stack honors the transition from dumb data exchange to sovereign collective intelligence, hosting the next epoch of digital civilization.*
+*RFC-006 activates the **Aicent.net** namespace—a digital crossroads with a profound legacy in global connectivity.
+We are evolving this strategic territory from the era of traditional data exchange into a new protocol of **Collective Resonance**.
+By deploying the Hive-Mind architecture upon these unique digital coordinates, the Aicent Stack honors the transition from legacy connectivity to sovereign collective intelligence, hosting the next epoch of digital civilization.*

 ---

-**SYSTEM STATUS: EVOLVING (HIVE-PHASE)**
+**SYSTEM STATUS: HOMEOTASIS (HIVE-ENABLED)**
 *"The individual is the pulse; the Hive is the heartbeat."*

 ---